SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-07-02-windows-8-in-a-week-on-reflection.markdown

 ---
 layout: post
 title: Windows 8 in a week on reflection
-date: '2012-07-02 12:30:59'
+date: 2012-07-02 12:30:59
-tags:
+tags: [windows 8]
-- information
-- windows-8
 ---

 ![ /></p>
-<p>So pretty much from Day 1 of the Developer preview of Windows 8 being released i set myself the same challenge I always do and see if I can actually work in the new world, thankfully this was made much easier this time round with Windows 7’s way of booting from VHD’s and the fantastic help from <a title=](http://data.whicdn.com/images/4063267/3617924055_119c9961b0_z_thumb.jpg)Scott Hanselman’s blog post on installing Windows 8 to a VHD (saving me the time and effort to sacrifice a physical machine, I just do not do virtual machines for this kind of test).
+<p>So pretty much from Day 1 of the Developer preview of Windows 8 being released i set myself the same challenge I always do and see if I can actually work in the new world, thankfully this was made much easier this time round with Windows 7’s way of booting from VHD’s and the fantastic help from <a title=](http://data.whicdn.com/images/4063267/3617924055_119c9961b0_z.jpg)Scott Hanselman’s blog post on installing Windows 8 to a VHD (saving me the time and effort to sacrifice a physical machine, I just do not do virtual machines for this kind of test).

 So 1 week (or so on) what were my thoughts, if you have been following me on twitter ([@DDreaper](http://twitter.com/#!/DDReaper)) you should have a pretty good idea!!